Galleria Estense: From 1859 to today

 With the unification of Italy in 1859, the Este line came to an end.

 During the transition there were inevitably some losses and thefts.
-Luigi Carlo Farini, reigning dictator over the Modenese provinces on behalf of the Savoy government, was accused by some of having appropriated valuables kept in the Palazzo Ducale in which he and his government resided, although it is as of yet unclear on what grounds such allegations were made.
+Luigi Carlo Farini, reigning dictator over the Modenese provinces on behalf of the new Italian government, was accused by some of having appropriated valuables kept in the Palazzo Ducale in which he and his government resided, although it is as of yet unclear on what grounds such allegations were made.

 In 1879, the palace became the headquarters of the Military Academy, depriving the city of its use.
 The gallery was forced to relocate to the eighteenth-century palace built by Francesco III, now known as the Palazzo dei Musei, where it coexists with the Lapidary Museum, the Civic Museum and Archives on the ground floor and the Estense library on the third floor.

 The gallery's itinerary has undergone several rearrangements over the years, with the curation of the rooms remaining in a constant state of revision.
 A notably recent change occurred following the earthquake in May 2012.
 After a three year renovation period, it was reopened to the public in 2015.
 Never-before-seen works were retrieved from storage, new lighting and a microclimate system supporting the conservation of exhibits and digital displays were installed, ensuring the Estense Gallery remains a nucleus of culture to both locals and tourists travelling off the beaten track on their way from Venice to Rome.